 - Damaged receiver

-The pulleys are made from plastic so don’t out live the engine.
+The pulleys are made from plastic, they don’t outlive the engine.
 A cracked or worn pulley will cause the pawls to bind and stick.
 Replacing a pulley is a little more work, but is a job you can take care of yourself.
-I’ve written a post about it here “Pull cord repair”
+I’ve written a post about it here “Pull cord repair”.

 A damaged receiver isn’t very common but it can happen.
 Most are made from metal and are durable but others are made from plastic and you know what happens to plastic.
 So if your pawls looked fine, focus your attention on the pulley and receiver.

-Why can’t I pull the string on my lawn mower?
-The most common cause of a lawn mower string not pulling, is worn pull assembly pawls.
+Why can’t I pull the string on my lawnmower?
+The most common cause of a lawnmower string not pulling is worn pull assembly pawls.
 However, other possible causes include:

 - Sticking flywheel brake